Cleverly well placed to calm Rwandan fears over asylum scheme, insists minister

 Negotiations on a new treaty are in their final stages, the Home Office’s top civil servant said on Wednesday.

-Permanent Secretary Sir Matthew Rycroft told MPs that officials were in the capital Kigali “as we speak” as they put the “finishing touches” to the talks.
+Permanent Secretary Sir Matthew Rycroft told MPs that officials are in the capital Kigali “as we speak” as they put the “finishing touches” to the talks.

 The Government now faces questions over how much it has already paid Rwanda and if more payments are due to be made, after MPs were told they would have to wait months to learn if it was more than the £140 million previously disclosed.

-Sir Matthew hinted more cash could be paid but would not say if any additional payments had since been made when pressed on the matter, instead saying ministers had decided they would not reveal that information until the summer.
+Sir Matthew hinted more cash could be paid but would not say if any additional payments have since been made when pressed on the matter, instead saying ministers have decided they will not reveal that information until the summer.

+Downing Street defended the decision not to reveal any extra payments until formal accounts are published.

+The Prime Minister’s official spokesman said: “The costs of departments are published in their accounts, so it will be in the Home Office accounts, which will cover the costs of the partnership.”